Ex-Pakistani PM Khan presents economic rescue package at rally - ExBulletin

 Ex-Pakistani PM Khan presents economic rescue package at rally

+Protected by a bulletproof barrier, former Prime Minister Imran Khan speaks during a rally in Lahore, Pakistan, Sunday, March 26, 2023, to pressure the government of Shahbaz Sharif into agreeing to hold early elections.
+(KM Chaudary/AP)

-LAHORE, Pakistan (AP) Former Pakistani Prime Minister Imran Khan led a rally in the eastern city of Lahore in the early hours of Sunday, laying out his ideas for reviving the country’s spiraling economy and accusing the government of failing to rescue plan.
+LAHORE, Pakistan Former Pakistani Prime Minister Imran Khan led a rally in the eastern city of Lahore in the early hours of Sunday, laying out his ideas for reviving the country’s spiraling economy and accusing the government of not having a recovery plan. rescue.

 The International Monetary Fund has delayed a $6 billion bailout following Pakistan’s failure to meet the terms of a 2019 deal.
 The government blames the failure on Khan, now opposition leader.